 Application deadline – July 1, 2024

-The Graduate Certificate in Software Design & Development (GCSDD) is a cohort model that admits for the autumn quarter only.
+The Graduate Certificate in Electrical Engineering Foundations (GCEEF) is a cohort model that admits for the autumn quarter only.

 - English language proficiency

-Please note, the Graduate Certificate in Software Design & Development does not meet the minimum enrollment requirements for students studying in the United States on an F-1 Visa.
-There may be some exceptions to this restriction; please contact the Center for International Education at email@example.com for further information.
+The GCEEF does not meet the minimum enrollment requirements for students studying in the United States on an F1 Visa.
+There may be some exceptions to this restriction; please contact the UW Bothell International Student Services at firstname.lastname@example.org for further information.

 How to apply – the application checklist

-The application to the Graduate Certificate in Software Design & Development is submitted online via the Graduate School Application.
-All Application materials should be submitted online, and are due by the application deadline.
+The application to the Graduate Certificate in Electrical Engineering Foundations is submitted online via the Graduate School Application.
+All application materials should be submitted online, and are due by the application deadline.
+APPLY NOW

 To learn more about the application process to the University of Washington, please read Understanding the Application Process.

-Select a checklist item to navigate for detailed instructions:
+Select a checklist item to navigate for detailed instructions on how to apply: